Experimental investigation relating free-surface features to sub-surface turbulence: Conclusions

-It was found by \Babiker\ from DNS data that there was a high degree of correlation between the development in time of the mean-square surface divergence and the abundance of dimples observed on the surface.
-We have extended this analysis to consider instead the horizontal divergence $\beta(z,t)=\partial_x u + \partial_y v$ in planes at different depths, allowing us to directly compare simulation and experiments (where velocity measurements were done a small distance underneath the surface), and to study how the close correlation between surface features and sub-surface horizontal divergence depends on depth.
+Rather than counting surface features, we find here that the fraction of the free surface area covered by dimples and scars combined, $\Area(t)$, is a more practical and robust measure and shows equally strong surface-to-bulk correlations.
+Since experimental measurements were by necessity done a small distance underneath the surface itself, consider the horizontal divergence $\beta(z,t)=\partial_x u + \partial_y v$ in planes at different depths (of which surface divergence is a special case), allowing us to directly compare DNS and experiments, and to study how the close correlation between surface features and sub-surface horizontal divergence depends on depth.

-We find that an appropriate measure of surface feature prevalence is the relative portion of the free surface area covered by dimples and scars combined, $\Area(t)$.
-A strong correlation---normalised cross-correlation (NCC) of up to $0.85$---is found between $\Area(t)$ and $\MSbeta(z,t)$ at the shallowest measurement level, approximately $1.7$ Taylor lengthscales sub surface.
-This demonstrates that the relative area of dimples and scars, which can be estimated solely based on the surface elevation, can be used as ``proxy" for the changes in the horizontal divergence, a quantity closely related to gas transfer \citep{asher2012,turney2005,turney13} and which would otherwise require velocity field measurements, which are difficult in a field setting.
-As indicated in the numerical study of \Babiker, we now confirm experimentally that optical observation of the free surface holds promise for remote sensing purposes.
+A strong correlation---normalized cross-correlation (NCC) of approximately $0.84$---is found between $\Area(t)$ and $\MSbeta(z,t)$ at the shallowest measurement level, approximately \(1.9 \,\Taylor\) below the surface, $\Taylor$ being the Taylor length scale.
+This demonstrates that the relative area of dimples and scars, which can be estimated solely based on the surface elevation, can be used as a ``proxy" for the changes in the mean-square horizontal divergence, itself shown to be a good indicator of the mean-square surface divergence which is known to be a predictor of gas transfer \cite{Mcready1986,turney2005,turney2013}.